Fierioziy/ParticleNativeAPI/README.md

 Plugin should be compatible at least between MC 1.7 and MC 1.16 for now.
 It will only needs update if new feature/bugfix were added or there were Minecraft changes in packet handling in future versions.

+Keep in mind, that **this API will favor backward compatibility with supported MC versions range instead of forward compatibility of itself**.

+It means, that future API updates might break forward compatibility with older versions of itself just to remain backward compatibility with supported MC versions.

+That said, next API updates might sometimes force some changes in Your code to again be compatible with newer API version.